Atlas200dk/sample-handposeRCcar/README.md

 The second step is to set up the peripherial devices.
 Follow the guide: <br />
 [https://github.com/Atlas200dk-test/handposeRCcar/blob/master/README_RC_car.md](https://github.com/Atlas200dk-test/handposeRCcar/blob/master/README_RC_car.md)

-<br /><br />
+### Note:
+-   **The Atlas200DK application (step 1) can be deployed on its own.** The program will run even if the peripherial devices are not connected.
+In this case, hand keypoints and the control command are displayed in real time as shown in the demo video.
->Note: There is two different configurations for the peripherial devices (I2C, UART).
-The different is explained in the step 2 guide.
+-   There are two variations to deploy this project, I2C and UART.
+The difference is explained in step 2 guide.
+Use the project codes for the chosen variation: [I2C](https://github.com/Atlas200dk-test/handposeRCcar/tree/master/sample-handposeRC-I2C) / [UART](https://github.com/Atlas200dk-test/handposeRCcar/tree/master/sample-handposeRC-UART)